-There are several orientations held by the department, graduate college, and university.
-However, there are some that are mandatory and some that are recommended.
-See below for more information on these.
-The next CS department orientation is a mandatory orientation, at 10 am on Friday, August 18, 2017 (Room TBA).
+There are several orientations held by the department, graduate college and university.
+Some are mandatory and some are recommended.
+The CS department orientation is a mandatory orientation, at 10 am on Friday, August 25, 2017 (Room TBA).

 For students starting in the Spring, the only one available will be the orientation held by Office of International Services.
 We encourage Spring admits to attend the department orientation in Fall.

-This mandatory new student orienation is held only once a year before the start of the Fall semester.
+This mandatory new student orientation is held only once a year before the start of the Fall semester.
 For students who started in Spring 2017, you should attend the Fall 2017 orientation.